-1.2 Scope and Purpose
+1.2 SCOPE AND PURPOSE

 The policies of this Official Community Plan shall apply to the incorporated area of the City as well as other matters related to its physical, social and economic development.
 The policies are intended to provide the City of North Battleford with direction and guidelines for establishing bylaws, programs and decision making on future land use and development proposals in the City.
+Policies, including Map 1 - Future Land Use Concept, that apply to land outside of City boundaries are conceptual only.
 All development shall conform to the objectives and policies contained in this Official Community Plan.